-The original Governors camp is an atmospheric camp, beautifully located on the river.
+The original Governors camp is an atmospheric old-school camp, beautifully located on a meander in the river.
 The migration passes right though this area with river crossings being viewed from the bar in times gone by.
-The tent's may be smaller and the spec not as high as the newer tented camps in the conservation areas but its ambience still makes it a special place and the location close to the Musiara Marsh speaks for itself.
+The tent's may be smaller and the spec not as high as the newer tented camps in the nearby conservation areas but the location ensures this camp has a special place and makes up for what it lacks in polish.

-The main Governors Camp is a medium size tented camp.
-Some of the 37 tents sit on the riverbank and enjoy uninterrupted views over the Mara River.
-The other tents have wonderful open views across the sweeping plains of the Masai Mara.
+Tents are well-spaced for privacy.
+Just nine tents are on the plains side of camp away from the riverside and have wonderful open views across the sweeping plains of the Masai Mara.
 As you would expect from a traditional tented camp everything is under canvas.
 This doesn't mean you have to rough it.
 All tents have en-suite bathrooms with hot and cold running water and flushing toilets.
 The spacious tents also have their own verandahs to soak up the views.
 There is also a bar tent with deck overlooking the Mara River and a dining tent with views over the plains.

 Governors’ Camp location means that game viewing here is superb.
 The camp has its own 4x4 vehicles and highly trained and experienced guides to give their clients incredible game-viewing and photographic opportunities in the world’s prime wildlife area.
 Game drives shared with other guests depart three times a day at 6.30am, 10.30am and 3.30pm.
 The last game drive returns before sundown at around 6pm.